diogomerces/Election-Data-Project---Polls-and-Donors/README.md

 # Election-Data-Project---Polls-and-Donors
-In this Data Project we will be looking at data from the 2012 election.
+In this Data Project I will be looking at data from the 2012 election.

-In this project we will analyze two datasets.
+In this project I will analyze two datasets.
 The first data set will be the results of political polls.
-We will analyze this aggregated poll data and answer some questions:
+I will analyze this aggregated poll data and answer some questions:

 1.)
 Who was being polled and what was their party affiliation?